LesleyYu/CSCI571/pastPapers/exam2 notes.md

   ❌ Uses CSS3 media queries, adaptive grids and flexible images

-  ✅No panning if possible, unless required by the application
+  ✅ No panning if possible, unless required by the application

-  ❌Easy reading with a minimum of scrolling		？？？
+  ❌ Easy reading with a minimum of scrolling		？？？

-  ✅Adapts to viewing environment
+  ✅ Adapts to viewing environment

+* Reasons why hosting a `.mobi` website is not recommended.

+  ❌ It hinders search engines  (--> This is the reason for hosting a `mobile.xxx.com` website)

+  ✅ Requires duplication of content

+  ✅ Results in content synchronization issues

+  ❌ Will work on multiple device sizes

+  ✅ Nobody is using .mobi TLDs

+  ❌ Redirect take time

+* Reasons for not using `mobile.mycompany.com` websites
+  1. Redirects can **hinder/annoy search engines**
+  2. **Redirects** take lots of time
+  3. If you offer a mobile.website for iPhone, what about for **iPad, Android**, etc.
+  4. **Sharing a mobile.website will not work for all users** people on laptops  will end up with a site designed for a small screen

 ### fluid grids